 Once ready, you can click Finish Design and go to Manage mode.

-Remove background - if you uploaded the wrong floor plan or want to remove the current background, you can click this button.
+Remove background – If you uploaded the wrong floor plan or want to remove the current background, click this button.

 In this menu, you can choose which layer to exclude or include without changing the floor plan.
 You can choose between the following layers: